 SEO stands for Search Engine Optimization, which is the system of optimizing your website in such a way that it increases the quantity and quality of traffic to your website through organic search engine results.
-The widely used Local SEO optimizes a website to increase traffic, leads and brand awareness from local search.
-Studies suggest that around 76% of consumers that search for something local on their phone visit a store that day.
+The widely used Local SEO optimizes a website to increase traffic, leads, and brand awareness from local search.
+Study suggests that around 76% of consumers that search for something local on their phone visit a store that day.

 However, business owners offering their products/services to more than one country will want their websites and other marketing strategies in all the targeted market locations.
 Local SEO in such cases will not create much impact.
 It is best suited to those that are smaller in size who want their main customer base to be within a specific area.
 Here comes the International SEO for the companies who require to offer their services to the global markets.

 International SEO is the process of optimizing the website so the search engine can identify which countries you want to target & which languages you use for business.
 In short, international SEO is mainly about Geo-targeting.
 When a user enters their query in the Search engine, Google uses its search algorithms and finds results that match the language and location of the user.
 Specific signals like multilingual and location-oriented features will let the search engine know that your page has content that answers the user queries.
 So, by using the International SEO guidelines, your website can gain traffic from multiple regions and multiple languages instead of confining to the limited options.

 Keywords are as crucial to International SEO as Local SEO.
 However, the main difference comes in optimizing the page enough to appeal to different cultures and demographics that you intend to target.
 Import and Export organizations worldwide, and well-established e-commerce service sites, are a few examples that make use of International SEO guidelines.